indietyp/django-automated-logging/README.rst

 -------------

-You can configure the plugin by adding the variable ``AUTOMATED_LOGGING`` The defaults are, these can be partially overwritten
+You can configure the plugin by adding the variable ``AUTOMATED_LOGGING`` The defaults are present in the example.

 .. code:: python